-- A. Programs must comply with all service requirements of G.S.
-143B-394.21. - B. Services cannot be denied based on a client's immigration status, age, disability, gender identity or expression, race, creed, sexual orientation, national origin, or religion. - C. Required Basic Services for Sexual Assault Centers include, but are not limited to: - 1.
+A. Programs must comply with all service requirements of G.S.
+50B-9.

+- B. Services cannot be denied based on a client's immigration status, age, disability, gender identity or expression, race, creed, sexual orientation, national origin, or religion. - C. Required Basic Services for Domestic Violence Centers include, but are not limited to: - 1.
 Day Time Services: The programs shall operate an office located within the county for which funding is requested that is open Monday-Friday during normal business hours and is accessible to clients.
 The office cannot be located in a residence. - 2.
 Hotline Services: - a.
 Staff members and/or volunteers who work with the hotline must receive adequate training on responding to the needs of callers, including assessing callers' immediate safety and need for emergency services, providing crisis intervention services, developing a safety plan, providing supportive listening, describing the program's services, and providing information on community services. - b.
-Agencies that operate both a sexual assault and domestic violence program are encouraged to consolidate the program hotlines and cross-train the staff/volunteers responsible for providing hotline coverage to maximize service support to callers. - c.
+Agencies that operate both a domestic violence and sexual assault program are encouraged to consolidate the program hotlines and cross-train the staff/volunteers responsible for providing hotline coverage to maximize service support to callers. - c.
 Programs shall maintain a confidential crisis telephone line that operates twenty-four (24) hours a day, seven (7) days a week. - d.
 During regular office hours, callers must have access to a trained advocate.
 While immediate response by a trained advocate at all times is preferred, programs may utilize answering services after regular business hours.
 At no time may calls be answered by an answering machine. - i.
-If an answering service is utilized, the person answering the phone must clearly identify themselves as a representative of the sexual assault hotline.
+If an answering service is utilized, the person answering the phone must clearly identify themselves as a representative of the domestic violence hotline.
 For example, calls may not be answered "211" or "911." - ii.
 If an answering service is utilized, a trained advocate must be able to safely connect with the caller within a maximum of one hour.
 An immediate "patch-through" connection is strongly preferred. - iii.
 The business line, voice mail system shall provide callers with the ability to directly connect to a trained advocate.
-The information on how to reach a trained advocate must be provided immediately upon reaching

-- the voicemail system, not at the end of the message. - iv.
-It is recommended that the program utilize the services of the Language Line (1-877-886-3885) in order to accept and assist foreign language callers.

-3. Crisis Intervention and Referral Services:
+The information on how to reach a trained advocate must be provided immediately upon reaching the voicemail system, not at the end of the message. - iv.
+It is recommended that the program utilize the services of the Language Line (1-877-886-3885) in order to accept and assist foreign language callers. - 3.
+Crisis Intervention and Referral Services: - a.

-- a.
 Programs shall provide crisis intervention services to clients by telephone, computer, and/or in person. - b.
-Programs must have access to local community resources information to provide to clients.
+Programs must have access to local community resources information to provide to clients. - 4.
+Transportation Services: - a.
+Programs shall provide or coordinate with other community transport services, if